ODonnchadha/react-18-managing-state/README.md

 - MANAGING STATE VIA REFS:
     - Refs: Reference an HTML element.
-        - Store a value that is stable between renders.
+        - Store a value that is stable, and persists, between renders.
         - Can mutate the ref's value directly.
         - Don't cause a re-render when they change.
+Access underlying DOM element using 'current.'
         ```javascript
             import React, { useRef } from 'React';
             function TextInputWithFocusButton() {